nikitavoloboev/data/docs/programming-languages/bash.md

 # Bash

-It's very useful to use [ShellCheck](https://www.shellcheck.net) to check any shell code you write.
+It's useful to use [ShellCheck](https://www.shellcheck.net) to check any shell code you write.

 ## Notes